croz-ltd/nrich/README.md

 Allows for resolving of client notifications from server side.
 Notifications can be resolved for controller actions (i.e. `Entity has successfully been saved`), for exceptions (i.e. `Error occurred`) and for validation errors (i.e. `Validation errors found in request`).
 Validation notification also return a list of validation errors with properties that failed validation.
-Notification messages are resolved by message keys or exception class names from Springs `MessageSource`.
+Notification messages are resolved by message keys or exception class names from Spring's `MessageSource`.
 Users can also return responses with notification. `webmvc` module uses this module to send notification responses to client on exceptions with registered `@RestControllerAdvice`.